-In 2016, there were 1,961 resident workers who caught public transport to work (train, bus, tram or ferry) in RDA Adelaide Hills, Fleurieu and Kangaroo Island, compared with 38,675 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,964 resident workers who caught public transport to work (train, bus, tram or ferry) in the RDA Adelaide Hills, Fleurieu and Kangaroo Island, compared with 38,867 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the RDA Adelaide Hills, Fleurieu and Kangaroo Island and South Australia were:
+The major differences between the method of travel to work of the resident workers in the RDA Adelaide Hills, Fleurieu and Kangaroo Island and the South Australia workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (7.3% compared to 4.4%)
+- A larger percentage of resident workers who worked at home (7.3% compared to 4.4%)

-- A larger percentage of resident workers travelled to work by Did not go to work (12.6% compared to 10.7%)
+- A larger percentage of resident workers who did not go to work (12.6% compared to 10.7%)

-- A smaller percentage of resident workers travelled to work by Train (0.2% compared to 1.9%)
+- A smaller percentage of resident workers who travelled by train (0.2% compared to 1.9%)

-- A smaller percentage of resident workers travelled to work by Bus (3.4% compared to 4.7%)
+- A smaller percentage of resident workers who travelled by bus (3.4% compared to 4.7%)

-The largest changes in the method of travel of work of the resident workers in the RDA Adelaide Hills, Fleurieu and Kangaroo Island between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the RDA Adelaide Hills, Fleurieu and Kangaroo Island between 2011 and 2016 were:

 - Did not go to work (+225 resident workers)